OmarMiniesy/Notes/JavaScript/NodeJs/Application Programming Interface (API).md

 > Way to connect 2 or more devices, it is a software interface with specifications on how to do so.

-> Consumable APIs are APIs are those accessible to people outside organizatio for consumer use
+> Consumable APIs are APIs are those accessible to people outside organizations for consumer use.

 ___